Vignesh2k21/Nclouds-tf-assesment/README.md

 }
 ```

-> Now we are going to unmute the main file and initializes the working directory containing Terraform configuration files.
+> Now we are going to initialize the working directory containing Terraform configuration files.

  > use this command to apply our code -- terraform apply -var-file="demo.tfvars"